Blow-up in finite or infinite time of the 2D cubic Zakharov-Kuznetsov equation: has exponential decay in space, uniformly in time, via monotonicity

-Thus, we have shown that \eqref{E:mo10} and \eqref{E:mo20} imply \eqref{E:mo40} and \eqref{E:mo30}, and it suffices for us to establish \eqref{E:mo10} and \eqref{E:mo20}.
-For the remainder of the proof, we will drop the $+$ subscript.
 Both \eqref{E:mo10} and \eqref{E:mo20} are proved by the same principle, which is to take the time derivative of $I_{x_0,0}(t)$ and then note that it suffices to estimate the nonlinear term.
 The integration region is divided into two parts -- near the soliton trajectory, which is estimated using the smallness of $\phi'$, and away from the soliton trajectory, which is estimated using the smallness of $u$.

 We start by noting that $0.9 \leq \lambda^2 x_t \leq 1.1$ and $\lambda \leq 1.1$ implies that

 We have

 In particular, we have that